 External Devices Usage

-The following information applies when you use external devices with the Cisco Unified Wireless IP Phone.
+The following information applies when you use external devices with the wireless phone.

 Cisco recommends the use of good quality external devices (such as headsets) that are shielded against unwanted radio frequency (RF) and audio frequency (AF) signals.